john-thuo1/BreastCancerBinaryClassification/README.md

   # **Limitations of the Project:**
 1. The model was trained using more Benign cases than malignant.
 Hence on rare occasions, its predictions may be skewed towards benign.
-The reason why it is not 100% accurate.
 2. The data was small.
 The more the data used, the more efficient the model will be in predicting accurately.
-Hence our small train data also affected the accuracy of our model.
+Hence the small train data also affected the accuracy of the model.